vastavalo/vastavalo-website/README.md

 ## ✨ Deployment

-The `main` branch will automatically deploy on [GitHub Pages](https://vastavalo.github.io/vastavalo-website/).
+The `main` branch will automatically deploy on GitHub Pages and is available at [kameraseuravastavalo.fi](https://kameraseuravastavalo.fi).